pavel-kinc/aphos-client/README.md

 <br/><br/>

 #### upload_files(<br/>path: str) <br/>-> list[tuple[str, bool, str]]
+!!!
+HIDDEN FOR NOW !!!

-Upload files as Anounymous user.
+Upload files as Anonymous user.
 Files are in format csv, with delimiter ';', generated from SIPS software.
 For authenticated upload use website -> info().
 Returns: List of tuple (file, success of upload of the given file, info about upload).
 Params:
 &emsp;path - path to file or directory with files